YogurtTart/Modbus-RTU-Comm/test/README.md

 }
 ```

 **Notes:**
-- `readModbusJSON()` uses an internal **3-second timer** to avoid flooding the Modbus slave.
+- In main.cpp there is a an internal **3-second timer** to avoid flooding the Modbus slave with `readModbusJSON()`.
 - Queries register `0` (temperature) and `1` (humidity) from the slave.
-- Automatically publishes results as JSON to MQTT if connected, otherwise logs to Serial.
+- Automatically publishes results as JSON.

 - Example JSON payload:
 ```json
 {